EthanTLee/Espapy/readme.md

 Now that we are in the right place, let's run Espapy.
 Do this by typing and running the `python espapy.py` command.
 This will run Espapy using Anaconda.
 You have finished this step if a new window with some buttons opens up.

 Note: It may take up to 30 seconds to run.

+### Step 4: Plotting some data ###

+Here we will plot some Espadons data using Espapy.

+#### Selecting a data file ####

+The first step is to select some Espadons data that you want to plot.
+To do this, you first need Espadons data in the form of a 'data file', which you should receive from someone.
+Next, please press the `browse` button in the upper right of the window.
+A new window should pop up.
+Choose the data file using this window.
+If some text similar to `/Users/my_user_name/Desktop/1834099in.s` appears in the text box to the right of the label `File: `, you have completed this step.

+#### Setting the plot limits ####

+Please use the textboxes labeled `Min wavelength (nm): ` and `Max wavelength (nm): ` to set the range of wavelengths you want to plot.
+For example, if I am interested in something between 500nm and 600nm, I would write `500` in the `Min wavelength (nm): ` textbox and `600` in the `Max wavelength (nm): ` textbox.
+If you don't know what range of wavelengths you are interested in, you can type in the suggested values of `450` and `1000`.

+The `Min intensity: ` and `Max intensity: ` textboxes are similar.
+Please use these to input the range of intensities you want to plot.
+For example, if I am interested in looking at intensities between 0 and 2, I would put `0` into the `Min intensity: ` textbox and `2` into the `Max intensity: ` textbox.
+You can also type in the suggested values if you don't know what you want.

+#### Pressing the plot button ####

+The next step is to press the `Plot` button.
+This should produce a rainbow plot of the data you selected.
+The portion of the data that is shown should also correspond to the wavelength and intensity ranges that you input in the previous step.

+### Step 5: Moving around on the plot ###

+There are also some tools that allow you to zoom-in, zoom-out, and pan on the plot.
+These tools are located in the tool bar in the upper left of the window, above where the data is plotted.

+### Step 6: Using the Analysis Tools ###

+Espapy includes a couple other tools that may be useful for getting information out of the data.
+These tools are in a box labeled `Analysis Tools` in the lower right part of the window.

+#### Max / min ####
+The word extrema means 'maximum or minimum values'.
+In the tab labeled `Extrema` you will find two buttons that find the maximum and minimum values for you.
+The `Find local max` button will find the maximum value in the area you have plotted.
+It will draw a red dot at the maximum point, and it will output a message containing the wavelength and intensity of that point in the text box in the bottom left of the window.
+The `Find local min` button will do the same thing, except it will be finding a minimum value and drawing a blue dot.

+#### Full Width at Half Max ####
+Inside the tab labeled `Width`, there is a button labeled `Full width at half max`.
+This button will find the width of the largest peak in the plot at half of its maximum value.
+It will also draw a purple line where it has calculated the width to be.
+You need to specify the baseline value for this to work.

 ## Dependencies ##